aws/serverless-application-model/docs/globals.rst

 Unsupported Properties
 ~~~~~~~~~~~~~~~~~~~~~~

-Following properties of are **not** supported in Globals section.
-We made the explicitly
+Following properties are **not** supported in Globals section.
+We made the explicit
-call to not support them because it either made the template hard to understand or opens scope for potential security
+call to not support them because it either made the template hard to understand or opened scope for potential security
 issues.

 **AWS::Serverless::Function:**